 All items of concrete placing equipment should undergo a major inspection to make sure the concrete placing equipment is in a safe working condition in accordance with AS 2550.15 Cranes – Safe use – Concrete placing equipment.

 These inspections should include a strip down of all high stress areas, including the boom, slew ring and outriggers.

 The inspection should be conducted by a registered professional engineer, whose area of competence includes the type of work being undertaken.
 All inspections should be noted in the appropriate log book.

 All concrete placing equipment should be assessed for service and continued use when six years from the date of manufacture has elapsed and at each six year period thereafter.

-For important information on maintenance responsibilities check sections 5.3 to 5.6 of the Concrete Pumping Code of Practice 2005.
+For important information on maintenance responsibilities check sections 5.3 to 5.6 of the Concrete pumping Code of Practice 2019 (PDF, 1.04 MB).